rutkat/flare/README.md

 $('.box').flare( {action: 'click', backgroundColor: '#0f0', speed: 1000, glowRadius: '15'} );
 ```

-For a demonstration of usage and examples visit [online demo](http://RunAstartup.com/flare-jquery-plugin/)
+For a demonstration of usage and examples visit [the demo page](http://RunAstartup.com/flare-jquery-plugin/)